-If you're like many, a trip to New England might be in your plans for the upcoming fall season — a perfect time to review a list of the best fall color drives in New England.
+If you're like many, a trip to New England might be in your plans for the upcoming fall season.
+Now is the perfect time to review a list of the best fall color drives in New England…

 Sure, we've talked about “5 Awesome RV Destinations for Fall Color” and it did include Williamstown, Massachusetts.

-But we didn't want the other New England states to feel left out so we were interested when Trip Savvy put together a list of “Best Fall Foliage Drives in New England.”
+But we didn't want the other New England states to feel left out, so we created a list of the 7 best fall color drives in the region.

 Check it out and please be sure to leave feedback in the comments below, especially tips for your RV Lifestyle Fellow Travelers.